fluxfw/Notifications4Plugins/README.md

 // Get the notification by name
 $notification = self::notification()->getNotificationByName(self::MY_UNIQUE_NAME);

-// Get notifications for a selection
+// Get notifications for a selection list
 $notifications = self::notification()->getArrayForSelection();
 ```
 Other